dominikwalk/quick-gist/README.md

 - Add command to renew Gihub API token
 - Unittest (and refactor some functions to make them easier to test)

+## Contribution
+This repo uses a few tools to ensure CI.

+**pre-commit:** A tool for managing git hooks.
+See: https://pre-commit.com/

+**Pytest:** A Python testing tool.
+See: https://docs.pytest.org

+**Tox:** A virtualenv management and test tool.
+See: https://tox.wiki

+The configuration files for all these tools are included in the repo and they are all pretty easy to use.
+But if you have any questions about them, feel free to ask.
+However, if you plan to contribute to the project, I would appreciate it if you would use the tools to review your code before submitting a pull request.

 ---
 Any pull requests are welcome 🍰